 According to the Centers for Disease Control and Prevention (CDC), worldwide, there are an estimated 24.1 million cases of whooping cough and about 160,700 deaths per year.
 Since the 1980s, there has been an increase in the number of reported cases in the US.

 Before pertussis vaccines became widely available in the 1940s, as many as 200,000 children got sick with whooping cough each year in the US and about 9,000 died as a result of the infection.
-Currently, 10,000 to 40,000 cases are reported in the US each year, occasionally leading to death.
+In 2012, the most recent peak year, CDC reported 48,277 cases of pertussis in the US, but many more cases go undiagnosed and unreported.

 The classic symptom is a “whoop,” the sound of someone gasping for breath during a bad coughing spell.
 But you can have the infection without the “whoop.”
 Whooping cough can be spread before symptoms appear.
 It can be tough to diagnose because early symptoms may appear like the common cold or bronchitis.